Achillea millefolium, Common Yarrow

 Threatened/Endangered Information: The State of Maine has listed Northern Yarrow, Achillea millefolium var. borealis as a Species of Special Concern.

-Comments: Common Yarrow is a strong scented plant, widespread throughout the United States and Arizona’s high country.
+Comments: Common Yarrow is a strong scented plant, extremely variable and widespread throughout the northern hemisphere including Arizona’s high country.
 Not a desert species but common where found.
-It has such variable characteristics that it has been classified both as a single species with varieties and as individual species, almost 60.
+It has such variable characteristics that it has been classified both as a single species with 12 varieties and as individual species numbering almost 60.
+In the United States, observed native specimens of A. millefolium are thought to include genetic material from native plants, introduced plants and their hybrids.